coco8020/pareto-system/README.md

 # Pareto System
-Utility classes for the Pareto System
+This is an alphe version of the Pareto System.
+More classes coming soon.